pidg3/f21ca-group8/README.md

 | *(we now have one of our awkward silences with no response - after 20s the message is sent to GLUE)* || human_2  glue respond Raining here |
 | GLUE | Here's an interesting fact about rain! | N/A |

-The response is also send to GLUE instantly if the message contains 'final answer is', along with the ` glue respond` token.
+The message is also sent to GLUE instantly if the message contains 'final answer is', along with the ` glue respond` token.

 Note that ' glue respond' token contains an extra space at the start as per instructions from RASA team.

+### From GLUE

+GLUE should return a single token: `silent_response` - to indicate a response that should **not** be shown in the UI.
+Note this differs from an empty response, which indicates another Alana bot should take over.

 ## How to connect a RASA bot to the GUI